EmumbaOrg/docs-retail-solution-accelerator/docs/04-Multi-Agent-Workflows/01-Multi-Agent-Architecture-with-LlamaIndex-Workflows.md

 In this workshop, you’ll implement or inspect:

-- A multi-agent `Workflow` that connects planning, review analysis, personalization, and presentation logic.
+- A multi-agent `Workflow` that connects planning, personalization, inventory and presentation logic is already provided.
-- A **Review Agent step** that processes sentiment and features from product reviews.
+- A **Review Agent** that answers users query based on product reviews.
 - An **event-based system** where steps react to emitted data rather than executing in a rigid sequence.
-- Integration of memory and retrieval (RAG) using **LlamaIndex tools and context**.
+- Integration of memory and retrieval (RAG)

 By structuring your agents using LlamaIndex workflows, you'll gain not only modularity and maintainability—but also the ability to scale your application to handle more complex tasks with intelligent orchestration.